desideneva/travel-flow/README.md

 ## Target Audience:
 This project is tailored for individuals seeking personalized travel recommendations.
 Whether users are adventure enthusiasts, cultural explorers, active travelers, relaxation seekers, family vacation planners, or solo adventurers, Travel-Flow aims to cater to a broad audience with diverse travel preferences.

+## Key Features:
+- User-Friendly Interface:

+  The project provides a simple and user-friendly interface, ensuring that users can easily navigate through the different travel preferences.

+- Wide Range of Destinations:

+  Travel-Flow sources destination data from a spreadsheet, offering an extensive list of countries for each travel preference.
+This ensures a comprehensive and varied selection for users.

+- Dynamic Preference Selection:

+  Users can choose from various travel preferences, including adventure, cultural exploration, active pursuits, relaxing getaways, family-friendly destinations, and solo adventures.

+- Country Validation:

+  The project validates user input to ensure that selected countries align with the user's chosen travel preference, providing a seamless and error-free experience.

+- Restart Option:

+  Users have the option to restart the selection process, providing flexibility in exploring different travel preferences without restarting the entire program.